ghost0xff/youngtech-frontend/README.md

-# Blazingly fast frontend for YoungTech E-commerce
+# Frontend for YoungTech E-commerce